 About Us

-Yalanji Arts presents hand crafted contemporary and traditional fine art and craft works celebrating culture and the deep respect, knowledge and connection to the richly diverse rainforest and ocean environments of Kuku Yalanji Country.
+Yalanji Arts specialices in handcrafted ceramics, screen printed textiles and prints on paper celebrating the culture and deep respect, knowledge and connection to the richly diverse rainforest and ocean environments of Kuku Yalanji Country.

-Yalanji Arts Arts Shed at Mossman Gorge Community, Image Yalanji Arts ©
+Yalanji Arts within the Mossman Gorge Aboriginal Community, Image Yalanji Arts ©

-Yalanji Arts Arts Shed at Mossman Gorge Community, Image Yalanji Arts ©
+Yalanji Arts within the Mossman Gorge Aboriginal Community, Image Yalanji Arts © ji Arts ©

-Mossman River at Mossman Gorge Community, Image Yalanji Arts ©
+Mossman River at Mossman Gorge Aboriginal Community, Image Yalanji Arts ©

-Mossman River at Mossman Gorge Community, Image Yalanji Arts ©
+Mossman River at Mossman Gorge Aboriginal Community, Image Yalanji Arts ©

 Our Mission